openhab/openhab-addons/bundles/org.openhab.binding.dirigera/README.md

 Binding supporting the DIRIGERA Gateway from IKEA.

-It provides devices and scenes towards openHAB.
-With this it's possible to connect them with other devices outside of the IKEA world.

-The goal is not to provide similar functionality of the IKEA Home Smart App like create / remove scenes, rename devices or handling rooms.

 ## Supported Things

 The DIRIGERA `bridge` is providing the connection to all devices and scenes.